Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

    - Transformer Optimized using Cython, to reduce Memory overhead and Reduce CPU Usage, With Reduced Training Time.
 -----
   - Changelog:
-     - v0.8.4:
+     - v0.8.5:
         - [=] New features:
-        - Added more robust inhomogenous shape handling for handling input_ids in Transformer and AccurateAnswerCache architecture.
-        - Added improvements for handling batch prediction responses, ensuring robust references and graceful conditions for edge cases.
+        - Added new Optimization module using Cython maths for dynamic weighted ensemble function.
         - Fixed P2P Vulnerabilities:
            - Empty allowed_ips in PRODUCTION/HARDENED mode now DENIES external IPs instead of allowing all
            - Startup validation warns about dangerous config combinations